laubblatt/phaselag/README.md

 # R package phaselag

-This repository provides an implemenation in the R lprogramming language.
+This repository provides an implemenation in the R programming language.
     The package accompanies a scientific manuscript
     submitted to Hydrology and Earth System Sciences as Renner et al., 2018 "Estimating and understanding model bias